Yanwei-Sun/Yanwei-Sun.github.io/_pages/about.md

-My research interest is around mechanism/marketplace design.
+My research interest is around mechanism/market design and revenue management.
 Recently, I am working on signal-free intersection management and contests design.

 ### News

-- I am extremely sorry to share that because of the [US visa issue](https://en.wikipedia.org/wiki/Proclamation_10043), I have no choice but to quit from UW.
+- I am sorry to say that because of the [US visa issue](https://en.wikipedia.org/wiki/Proclamation_10043), I have no choice but to quit from UW.
 I will join in [Imperial College Business School](https://www.imperial.ac.uk/business-school/) this autumn to continue my PhD study in [Analytics & Operations](https://www.imperial.ac.uk/business-school/faculty-research/academic-areas/analytics-operations/).